phytec/linux-phytec/Documentation/security/keys/trusted-encrypted.rst

      from platform specific hardware RNG or a software based Fortuna CSPRNG which can be seeded via multiple entropy sources.

+  *  CAAM: Kernel RNG

+     The normal kernel random number generator is used.
+To seed it from the CAAM HWRNG, enable CRYPTO_DEV_FSL_CAAM_RNG_API and ensure the device can be probed.

-Optionally, users may specify ``trusted.kernel_rng=1`` on the kernel command-line to override the used RNG with the kernel's random number pool.
+Optionally, users may specify ``trusted.kernel_rng=1`` on the kernel command-line to force use of the kernel's random number pool.

 Encrypted Keys
 --------------